maxoduke/Potion-Cauldron/README.md

 ### Known issues
 - Liquid transparency or potion particle effects may not work with some shaders.

-**The mod is still in alpha phase.
+**The mod is still in beta phase.
 So expect some bugs.
 If you encounter any problems, please create an issue on the <a href="https://github.com/maxoduke/Potion-Cauldron/issues">Issue Tracker</a>.**